sasha-astiadi/www_uhuru/README.md

-# ThreeFold Website www_examplesite
+# Uhuru.me Website

-## Examplesite is there to be replicated (copied) - !!!
-DO NOT EDIT EXAMPLESITE !!!
+## Based on Threefold example template

 ### how to get started